 Keep in mind that everyone's health condition, fitness level and health goals are different.
 While yoga is generally beneficial to many people, you should consult a professional trainer before including it into your routine.
 While this form of meditative activity is generally considered safe for any age or gender, there are still situations wherein it may put your safety at risk.

-If you have underlying health issues, such as herniated disc, eye conditions, severe bone disorder, uncontrolled blood pressure and balance problems, you should consult your doctor first before taking up yoga, since there may be poses or stretches that are not suitable for your condition.
+If you have underlying health issues, such as a herniated disc, eye conditions, severe bone disorder, uncontrolled blood pressure or balance problems, you should consult your doctor before taking up yoga, since there may be poses or stretches that are not suitable for your condition.

 Make sure that you also seek the guidance of a professional trainer if you're planning to do yoga while pregnant, since there are certain poses that you may need to avoid.29 Remember that the goal of yoga is to improve your physical, mental and emotional well-being.
 The last thing that you want is to harm yourself just because you tried to perform it without ample knowledge or help from a professional.

 Q: Why is yoga good for you?

 A: Yoga is a good workout routine since it not only improves your physical health, but also enhances your mental, spiritual and emotional state.30